 We will always act in the best interests of the child.
 The safeguarding context for Ursula Taylor C of E School is that we are a 2-form entry, village based Primary School where safeguarding is as complex as for any other school, regardless of size, location or demographic.
 The population is very diverse, with a varied range of cultures and heritages represented within our community.
-We have approximately 21% of children who have SEND and 21% whom are eligible for Pupil Premium.
+We have approximately 25% of children who have SEND and 25% whom are eligible for Pupil Premium.
+We serve a diverse community, which includes a high number of children for whom English is an additional Language, some of who live in a local Asylum Hotel.